M-Files/Developer-Portal/Built-In/VBScript/Vault-Extension-Methods/index.md

 Output = "Input was: " & Input
 ```

-<p class="note">Passing more complex data objects into and out of Vault Extension Methods is possibly by serializing and deserializing the objects.</p>
+Passing more complex data objects into and out of Vault Extension Methods is possibly by serializing and deserializing the objects.
+{:.note}

 ### Vault Application Framework